seanyyyyyy/selenium-confluence/README.md

 - Wanted to try out selenium-jupiter instead of normal because it had some interesting features: tight integration with junit5, out-of-the-box cross browser, android devices and docker containers https://bonigarcia.github.io/selenium-jupiter/

-Issues:
+- Could not test Inspect Permissions as it requires a Premium account

+- For multiple browsers Selenium-jupiter offers easy browser switching through feeding the driver type
+  (put example code on page) however still a bit unwieldy to instantiate so would investigate Selenide to solve this

+Issues/annoyances found:
-- inconsistent tagging: some are 'data-test-id', some are 'data-testid'
+- inconsistent tagging: some elements are 'data-test-id', some are 'data-testid'

 - all the dropdown fields in the Restrictions modal have no unique ID or tags (all just <div class="css-4avucx-control">) which makes it more difficult to test them individually.